 Helpful books for freelancers in general

-Being a successful proofreader requires more than just knowing about grammar and spelling, however.
-As a freelancer, there are a number of challenges you will face that are different than those you may have experienced as an employee.
-There are many books and resources to guide you through and around these obstacles, but below are just a few that should be at the top of your reading list.
+Being a successful proofreader requires more than just knowing about grammar and spelling.
+As a freelancer, there are a number of challenges you will face that are different than those you might have experienced as an employee.
+There are many books and resources to guide you through these obstacles but below are just a few that should be at the top of your reading list.

 Rejection Proof: How I Beat Fear and Became Invincible Through 100 Days of Rejection by Jia Jiang